DataDog/documentation/content/en/administrators_guide/getting_started.md

 ---
 title: Getting Started
-description: Setup and implement Datadog as an administrator to avoid pit-falls down the road
+description: Setup and install Datadog as an administrator to avoid pit-falls down the road
 further_reading:
 - link: "/getting_started/support/"
   tag: "Documentation"